xrdocs/ncs5500/_tutorials/full-internet-in-j2.md

 And essentially, things are very simple:
 - in J2 without eTCAM, all IPv4 and IPv6 prefixes are stored in LPM
-- in J2 with eTCAM, all IPv4 and IPv6 prefixes are stored in LEM
+- in J2 with eTCAM, all IPv4 and IPv6 prefixes are stored in... eTCAM

 **_Important note:_**